Danila-Kovalenko/Danila-Kovalenko/README.md

 <p><a href="https://www.kaggle.com/danilakovalenko/"><img src="https://img.shields.io/badge/Kaggle-Profile-blue?logo=kaggle&style=for-the-badge&logoColor=white" height=25></a>

 ### About Me
-I am a backend developer with experience in learning and working on web development projects.
-I have completed the Yandex Practicum course in backend development and successfully completed the Coursera course in backend development.
-My goal is to create high-quality software and make the internet better!
+I am a backend developer and a data analytic with experience in learning and working on web development projects and analysing big data.
+I have completed the Yandex Practicum course in backend development and successfully completed the Coursera courses in backend development and data analytics.
+My goal is to create high-quality software!
 ### My Achievements
 - ✅ Completion of the Yandex Practicum course in backend development.
 - ✅ Completion of the Coursera course in BackEnd Development, [Here is my certificate](https://www.coursera.org/account/accomplishments/professional-cert/CQMV5WWGFETW).